 Everlast and the first family of boxing

 In 1914, encouraged by his immigrant father, a tailor and shop owner on the Lower East Side of New York City, 22-year-old Jacob J. Golomb, known as, Jack, along with his brothers, began a sporting goods company.
-The name Jack came up with for his high quality products and service, said it all—EVERLAST.
+The name Jack came up with for his high-quality products and service, said it all—EVERLAST.
 Despite its humble beginnings, the Everlast Sporting Goods Company, a small retail sporting goods store, carried both typical and more unusual sports equipment.
-This included baseball and football equipment as well as gear for skiing, fencing, gymnastics and cricket, but it was boxing in which the company would become internationally renown.
+This included baseball and football equipment as well as gear for skiing, fencing, gymnastics, and cricket, but it was boxing in which the company would become internationally renowned.

 Jack’s older son, Dan Golomb (John’s father), served as CEO of the company for 50 years after the passing of his father.
 During his tenure, Dan took the great name and made it into an icon by nationalizing and internationalizing it.